SaruboDev/SaruboDev/README.md

 ## 🔭 My Goals
 To find and explore alternative and possibly more efficient model creation and training beyond Backpropagation and similar methods,<br>
 exploring bio-inspired techniques and algorithms that can bring new heights to AI.

+Currently brainstorming about a new algorithm to optimize the training process on ANN models